-As an education major, you study how people learn and how to best teach visual, auditory, experiential, and other types of learners.
-However, teaching is best learned by practice and by exposure.
+As an Education Major, you study how people learn and how to best teach visual, auditory, experiential, and other types of learners.
+However, teaching is best learned by practice and exposure.
 When you study abroad, you'll definitely encounter different types of students, teachers, classroom settings, and teaching methods.
 Want to know how the Finns get such high test scores?
-Interested in why the Italian education system just seems to have issues?
-You'll get to see all of that when you go study education abroad in a brand spankin' new culture.
+Interested in why the Italian education system is such high quality?
+You'll get to see all of that when you study education abroad in a brand spankin' new culture.

 Education systems can vary quite a bit from country to country, so you should choose your study abroad location with this in mind.
 There are many places in which education is highly underdeveloped, so if you are interested in education policy and developing schooling systems, these sorts of places might be most interesting and useful to you.

-On the other hand, westernized, more developed countries often have a school system similar to the U.S. and can give you a fresh, but still recognizable, perspective on teaching and education.
+On the other hand, westernized, more developed countries often have a school system similar to the United States (like Canada, Ireland, U.K.) and can give you a fresh, but still recognizable, perspective on teaching and education.
 Although, some countries do not really offer early education; so if this is your specialty, make sure to research accordingly.

 You should definitely research whether you can do volunteer or internship projects at local schools!
 This gives you a unique opportunity to step outside of the theoretic realm of education and actually experience the real-world classroom in any location you head off to.

 And while you're considering all your study abroad options, don't forget to keep in mind your interests outside of education.
-Sure, you want to be the best teacher EVAH, but study abroad is the perfect time to experiment with your untapped passions.
+Sure, you want to be the best teacher EVER, but study abroad is the perfect time to experiment with your untapped passions.
 Think about taking that painting class you couldn't fit into your schedule at home, or trying out a new sport to make friends abroad!
-A well rounded person makes a well rounded teacher, so take advantage of all the possibilities study abroad has to offer!
+A well-rounded person makes a well-rounded teacher, so take advantage of all the possibilities study abroad has to offer!

 - CIEE Global Acess Initiative (GAIN) offers a scholarship for many majors, including education.

-- College Prowler has a list of many scholarships for education students, and for subdivisions of education (like elementary and special education).
+- Niche (formerly College Prowler) has a list of many scholarships for education students, and for subdivisions of education (like elementary and special education).